Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Regulation of MST/Hippo signaling is a complex process.
 Reduced expression, lack of cleavage, altered subcellular localization, and altered phosphorylation at key residues have been suggested to deregulate MST/Hippo cellular functions.
 For example, CD44 and G-protein coupled receptor (GPCR) have been implicated in MST/Hippo deregulation.
 A published study from this laboratory has shown that signals initiated or mediated by PI3K and/or mTOR pathway partially diminished MST/Hippo functions in prostate cancer cells.
 These findings suggest possibility that multiple signaling mechanisms target and alter MST/Hippo functions.
 Our laboratory is currently exploring these possibilities by using genetically modified MST/Hippo prostate cancer cell models and attempting to identify gene signatures that reflect changes in MST/Hippo signaling by using genomic and bioinformatics approaches.

-A side from these studies, my laboratory begins to explore the functional potentials of Hippo-YAP pathway in lung cancer progression and treatment resistance, especially resistance to EGFR-tyrosine kinase inhibitor Erlotinib.
+A side from these studies, the Cinar Laboratory begins to explore the functional potentials of Hippo-YAP pathway in lung cancer progression and treatment resistance, especially resistance to EGFR-tyrosine kinase inhibitor Erlotinib.
 We are collaborating with Dr. Ronald Natale, a Director of Lung Cancer Institute at Cedars-Sinai, to explore these possibilities.

 The New York Academy of Medicine